-HiF is directed by Hamilton professors of French on a rotating basis.
+HiF is directed by Hamilton professors of French or guest directors from Liberal Arts Colleges on a rotating basis.
 The students benefit from the directors’ deep knowledge of the French educational system and of cultural and daily life in France.
 Hamilton in France is small enough to provide individual advising and personal support.
 In order to maintain that level of service, the program is limited to 35 students.

 The program’s integrated academic, linguistic and cultural components enable students to progress in their academic discipline, acquire excellent linguistic proficiency, gain confidence and become more informed citizens of the world.